HaxeFoundation/HaxeManual/content/12-target-details.md

 #### Getting started with Haxe/JavaScript

 Haxe can be a powerful tool for developing JavaScript applications.
 Let's look at our first sample.
-This is a very simple example showing the toolchain.
+This is a very basic example showing the toolchain.

 Create a new folder and save this class as `Main.hx`.